 I do agree that spending money on promoting your company is one of the best things you can do to weather a financial storm.
 A recent article in Inc. Magazine titled Managing: Planning Now for an Economic Rebound, describes different ways companies are improving their businesses.
-Where money is being invested, it's done with careful consideration and an expectation the investment is going to produce results.
+Where money is being invested, it’s done with careful consideration and an expectation that the investment is going to produce results.

 The Rise of Word of Mouth Marketing

 Recent research indicates that traditional advertising is no longer the most effective way to reach your target audience.
 PC Media Research reports: